first met Lee Chase at his son Steven's home in Tucson, Arizona, on December

 806 N. Rodeo Drive

-LEE: The first one I can remember was on Rodeo Drive in Beverly Hills
+LEE: The first one I can remember was on Rodeo Drive in

-just north of Sunset Blvd.
+Plaza apartments just north of Sunset Blvd.
 It's not there anymore but

 it was a luxurious apartment complex; I remember Johnny Roselli, the gangster

 started we had to move over to the other side of the mountains.
 We had

 a home up on Halelena St. in Manoa Valley (Honolulu) and attended Punahou

 School.
 At the very end we moved down to the Niumalu Hotel for a short

 period of time.
 Then things were getting a little rocky between Ebbie and

 FRANK: Did you ever feel that Ed Burroughs was doing anything

 that would make your mother unhappy in any way?